risawitama/verbose-potato/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## What biscuit does a short person like?
+Shortbread.